-These consolidated financial statements have been prepared on the assumption that the Company is a going concern which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-The Company has incurred significant losses and has accumulated a deficit of \$42,323,875 (2020 - \$40,470,206) as at April 30, 2021.
+These consolidated financial statements have been prepared on the assumption that the Company is a going concern that contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
+The Company has incurred a net loss of \$614,737 (2021 - \$1,716,720) during the period ended April 30, 2022 and, as of that date, has accumulated a deficit of \$43,405,738 (2021 - \$42,791,001).
 The ability of the Company to continue as a going concern is dependent on obtaining the financing necessary to continue operations and, ultimately, on attaining profitable operations.
 Funding for operations is raised primarily through share offerings.
 No provision has been made in these consolidated financial statements for any adjustments to the carrying value of exploration and evaluation and other assets should the Company not be able to continue as a going concern.
 Such adjustments could be material.

-During the six months ended April 30, 2021 the Company raised funds from issuance of shares.
 Although there is no certainty, management is of the opinion that additional funding for future projects and operations can be raised as needed.
 If the Company is unsuccessful in obtaining adequate financing in the future due to prolonged economic decline, exploration activities will be postponed until market conditions improve.
 These circumstances and conditions may cast significant doubt about the Company's ability to continue as a going concern.

-In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic and has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic which has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and physical distancing, have caused material disruption to business globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
-The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
+The duration and impact of the COVID-19 outbreak are unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.